JDSK0ala/JDSK0ala/README.md

 I co-own a group called the [Dragon Mounts Team](https://github.com/DragonMounts-Team)

-## Work that I have in development (unreleased) are as follows:

-I am working on a Dragon Mounts 2 Bedrock Addon port of the [DM Teams continuation of Dragon Mounts 2](https://modrinth.com/mod/dragon-mounts-2)

-I am creating my own solo mod.
-Currently, it's content remains a secret, but it will be avalible for Minecraft Java 1.21.1 on Forge, Fabric and NeoForge.
-A Bedrock Addon Port is in consideration, but whether I make one highly depends on how the recent addition of custom biomes will work

 ## You can find and follow me on:

 [My Discord Server](https://discord.gg/FbRxshQvnC).
 This is the place I am most active on, where you can get all the latest news on what I am doing.
 You can also chat to me here, or via DM's if you want